in3rsha/bitcoin-utxo-dump/README.md

 $ bitcoin-utxo-dump
 ```

-You can view the results in the terminal with the `-v` (verbose) flag (but this will make the script run about 3 times **slower**):
+You can view the results in the terminal with the `-v` (verbose) flag (but this will make the script run about **3 times slower**):

 ```
 $ bitcoin-utxo-dump -v
 ```

-The results will be written to the file `utxodump.csv` in the current directory (where you're running the program from).
+The results will be written to the file in the current directory called `utxodump.csv`.
 You can choose your own filename with the `-o` option:

 ```
 $ bitcoin-utxo-dump -o ~/Desktop/utxodump.txt
 ```

-If you know that the `chainstate` leveldb folder is in a different location to default (or you want to get a UTXO dump of the Testnet blockchain), use the `-db` option:
+If you know that the `chainstate` LevelDB folder is in a different location to the default (e.g. you want to get a UTXO dump of the _Testnet_ blockchain), use the `-db` option:

 ```
 $ bitcoin-utxo-dump.go -db ~/.bitcoin/testnet3/chainstate/
 ```

 You can select what data the script outputs from the chainstate database with the `-f` (fields) option.
-This is useful if you know what data you need and want to keep the results file small.
+This is useful if you know what data you need and want to _reduce the size of the results file_.

 ```
 $ bitcoin-utxo-dump.go -f count,txid,vout,address